Scientific name: Conium Maculatum

 • Feathery, fern-like leaves with a strong, musty smell.

-• Biennial with low-growing plants visible most of the first year, and taller plants the second year that bloom in May and June.
+• Two-year life cycle with low-growing plants visible most of the first year and taller plants that bloom in May and June during the second year.

-• Produces up to 40,000 seeds per plant that germinate throughout the growing season.
+• Each plant produces up to 40,000 seeds that sprout throughout the growing season.

 How Do I Distinguish it From Native Species?

-As a member of the carrot family, it looks very similar to many other members of that family.
-The native species, water hemlock, looks similar, but is only 3-6 feet tall, doesn’t have such lacy leaves, and grows almost always in wet areas and shorelines.
+As a member of the carrot family, it looks very similar to many other family members.
+The native species, water hemlock, looks similar, but is only three to six feet tall, doesn’t have such feathery leaves, and almost always grows in wet areas and shorelines.
 Although native, water hemlock is even more toxic than poison hemlock and should never be consumed.
-Other plants that are similar to poison hemlock don’t have hairless, purple-spotted stems or are much shorter than poison hemlock.
-Wild carrot or Queen Anne’s lace, for instance, has hairy stems and doesn’t get as tall.
-Water parsley is also much shorter, doesn’t grow as upright, and lacks purple spots on the stems.
+Other plants similar to poison hemlock don’t have hairless, purple-spotted stems or are much shorter.
+Wild carrot or Queen Anne’s lace, for instance, has hairy stems and is not as tall.
+Water parsley also is much shorter, doesn’t grow as upright, and lacks purple spots on the stems.

 Additional Photos